lix-project/lix/doc/manual/src/command-ref/opt-common.md

     Display the raw logs, with the progress bar at the bottom.

+  - `multiline`

+    Display a progress bar during the builds and in the lines below that one line per activity.

+  - `multiline-with-logs`

+    Displayes the raw logs, with a progress bar and activities each in a new line at the bottom.

 - <span id="opt-no-build-output">[`--no-build-output`](#opt-no-build-output)</span> / `-Q`

   By default, output written by builders to standard output and standard error is echoed to the Lix command's standard error.